-The modeling organization shall provide to each Professional Team member, as designated by SBA staff, one set of physical hard copy materials and the required electronic data (via USB flash drive or another electronic storage medium as specified or provided by the modeling organization) to be received no less than one business day prior to the start of the remote review.
+The modeling organization shall provide to each Professional Team and Commission member, as designated by SBA staff, one set of physical hard copy materials and the required electronic data (via an electronic storage medium as specified or provided by the modeling organization) to be received no later than close of business two business days prior to the start of the remote review (e.g., 5pm modeling organization time on Thursday before the start of the remote review on Monday).
 The objective is for Professional Team members to receive the required materials prior to the start of the remote review to facilitate officially commencing the review on time, rather than to start the remote review one business day earlier.